 But there’s a lot for customer care teams to dread about the holidays, too: the fierce competition, the spikes in product returns, and—perhaps most challenging—the pressure of managing the influx of calls.
 After all, more sales and more customers necessitate more agents.

 It’s not a challenge that organizations can solve through hiring alone.

-What challenges do call centers traditionally face during the holidays?
+What challenges do contact centers traditionally face during the holidays?

 Well, there’s always next year for that holiday bonus.